AdaGold/ride-share-rails/README.md

 - From any page I can click a menu entry to view a list of all drivers

-- Viewing Passengers
+### Viewing Passengers

 - On the passenger list page I can click on a passenger to see that passenger's details.
-	- On the passenger's details page, I can see a list of trips that passenger went on.
+- On the passenger's details page:
+    -  I can see a list of trips that passenger went on.
     - The passenger details page also shows the total amount the passenger has been charged.
     - Clicking on an individual trip will bring up details for the trip.
     - On a passenger page I can edit and delete passengers.
     - When viewing a passenger's details I can add a new trip

-- Investigating Trips
+### Investigating Trips
   -  On a trip detail page I can view details of the trip and links to the driver and the passenger
   -  On the trip details page I can choose to edit and delete details about the trip.
   -  On the trip details page I can change the driver & passenger for the trip.

-- Viewing Drivers
+### Viewing Drivers
   - From any page I can click a menu entry to be taken to the driver index page and see a list of all the drivers
   - On the driver index page I can click on an individual driver to see that person's details.
   - On the driver details page, I can see a list of trips that driver made.
     - Clicking on an individual trip will bring up details for the trip.
     - The driver details page will also show the driver's total earnings (total of each trip minus 15%).
   - The driver list and driver details pages show the driver's average rating.
-	- On the driver page I can create, edit and delete drivers.
+  - On the drivers page I can create, edit and delete drivers.